kengthong/mw/README.md

 # Wheels List
 This shows your current collection of wheels.
-Recall that wheels may be created or imported from your friends (a feature in progress)
+Recall that wheels may be created or imported from your friends.

 Clicking on a wheel allows you to:
 1. Load the wheel to spin
 2. Edit selection
-3. Delete the wheel (also in progress)
+3. Delete the wheel (in progress)
-4. Share the wheel with your friends
+4. Share the wheel with your friends (<i>in progress</i>)

 A wheel may also be created with the top right '+' icon here (also in progress).